lekoala/admini/README.md

 Admini does not provide any built in custom form elements.
 This is because we are often used to use specifics libraries based on our usage and personal preferences.

-One easy way to bind behaviour to your html nodes is to use [Modular Behaviour](https://github.com/lekoala/modular-behaviour.js).
+I highly recommend you to use my WIP (but already very stable) [Formidable Elements](https://github.com/lekoala/formidable-elements) collection.

+If you don't find what you need there, you can use [Modular Behaviour](https://github.com/lekoala/modular-behaviour.js).
 It works beautifully in combination with [skypack](https://www.skypack.dev/).

 ## Ajax navigation

-The admin panel provides a built-in (but optional) navigation with sco-pe, a custom element made to load page fragments.
+The admin panel provides a built-in (but optional) navigation with [sco-pe](https://github.com/lekoala/sco-pe), a custom element made to load page fragments.

 Changing from a full page load on each action to a ajax powered navigation as a few side effects that you should not ignore: